jedwards1211/metacave/README.md

                                             Enter null where a station should be to turn the surrounding shots into splay shots

-              "station": "A1",              Optional - the station name.
-If omitted, turns the surrounding shots into splay shots (and all other fields here will be ignored)
+              "station": "A1",              Required - the station name

               "cave": "Mammoth Cave",       Optional - specifies this station is in a different cave, for connections.
 Stations